 A realistic analysis requires a correct treatment of partons which have hadronised.
-Therefore, the most widely currently used jet algorithms have been integrated into the Delphes framework using the FastJet tools2.
-Six different jet reconstruction schemes are available [9, r]: CDF Jet Clusters [10], CDF MidPoint [11], Seedless Infrared Safe Cone [12], Longitudinally invariant k_t jet [13], Cambridge/Aachen jet [14] and Anti k_t jet [15].
+Therefore, the most widely currently used jet algorithms have been integrated into the Delphes framework using the FastJet tools.
+Six different jet reconstruction schemes are available [10, r]: CDF Jet Clusters [11], CDF MidPoint [12], Seedless Infrared Safe Cone [13], Longitudinally invariant $k_t$ jet [14], Cambridge/Aachen jet [15] and Anti $k_t$ jet [16].
 For all of them, the calorimetric cells are used as inputs.
 Jet algorithms differ in their sensitivity to soft particles or collinear splittings, and in their computing speed performances.
-By default, reconstruction uses the CDF cone algorithm.
+By default, reconstruction uses the midpoint algorithm.
 Jets are stored if their transverse energy is higher than 20 GeV [s].
+By construction, the jet energy scale is close to reality and should not be corrected.
+However, no corrections are applied if particles do not enter in the constituent list for the jet algorithm.
+This has an impact on the mass reconstruction of fully hadronic objects like t quark or W boson.